maksimryndin/stwo/contributing/src/circle/group.md

         for _index in 0..P - 1 {
             // 0..(2 ** 31 - 2) (or 2 ** 31 - 2 field elements exluding the neutral one)
-            // apply group operation to generator `_index` times
+            // apply group operation to generator `_index` times acc = acc + point;
-            // Exercise: why can we step here by doubling the generator
-            // instead of accumulating by one point every iteration? acc = acc + point;
             if acc == CirclePoint::zero() {
                 continue 'generator_x;